An Optimal Control Theory for Accelerated Optimization: Introduction

+where, $t_f$ is the final time, $\blam'(t_f) \in \real{N_x}$ is the final-time value of the adjoint covector and $\nu_0$ is the cost multiplier associated with \eqref{eq:prob-M'}.
+Motivated by intellectual curiosity, a question posed in \cite{rossJCAM-1} was: Does an optimal control problem $(M') = (M)$ exist such that $\blam'(t_f) = \bzero$?
+Needless to say, this question was answered in the affirmative for the case when $C$ is given by functional constraints,

-where, $\be: \bx \mapsto \real{N_e}$ is a given function, and $\be^L$ and $\be^U$ are the specified lower and upper bounds on the values of $\be$.
-In this paper, we briefly review and revise the results obtained in \cite{rossJCAM-1} in the context \eqref{eq:dint-statespace}.
-Furthermore, for the purposes of brevity and clarity, we limit the discussions to the unconstrained ``static'' optimization problem given by,
+where, $\be: \bx \mapsto \real{N_e}, \ N_e \in \mathbb{N}$ is a given function, and $\be^L$ and $\be^U$ are the specified lower and upper bounds on the values of $\be$.
+Furthermore, the existence of Problem~$(M)$ was proved in \cite{rossJCAM-1} by direct construction.
+No claim was staked on the uniqueness of such a problem.
+In fact, the absence of uniqueness is utilized in this paper to devise another Problem~$(M)$ (in \Cref{sec:TMP}) that solves Problem~$(N)$.